partheus/partheus.github.io/src/pages/reading.md

 date: Last Modified
 layout: page
 ---
 > Clicking on the book covers will take you to the book's Goodreads page of **my review**.
-Sometimes the javascript doesn't load, so you might have to refresh the page.

 <div class="mt-md mb-md">
 <div class="goodreads-current slide-up-half">